memri

 Iran, China | MEMRI Daily Brief No. 660

-MEMRI had the honour of receiving the following in-depth analysis by the office of renowned Baloch leader Hyrbyair Marri, the head of the Free Balochistan Movement political platform and one of the most popular leaders among Baloch youth.
+MEMRI presents an in-depth analysis by renowned Baloch leader Hyrbyair Marri, the head of the Free Balochistan Movement political platform and one of the most popular leaders among Baloch youth.
 Mr. Marri was born in Quetta, in the Balochistan region under the rule of the Pakistani government, in 1968, and he currently resides in London.
 He is the son of the renowned Baloch nationalist leader Khair Bakhsh Marri, who was the chief of the Marri Baloch tribe and head of the National Awami Party (NAP).
 NAP, comprising Baloch and Pashtun leadership, won elections in Balochistan and Khyber Pakhtonkhwa and formed a Baloch-Pashtun coalition government in 1970s.

 Mr. Marri supports the independence of Balochistan from Iran and Pakistan.
 He promotes a free and democratic Balochistan, in which men and women are treated equally and will be entitled to all rights, protections, and freedoms in all spheres of society.